kubernetes/kubeadm/kinder/doc/reference.md

 When reading from a local folder or from a remote repository, a `version` file should exist in the source.

-Upgrade atrifacts for will be placed in a well know folder, `kinder/upgrade/{version}` that will be used by `kinder do kubeadm-upgrade` action.
+Upgrade artifacts for will be placed in a well know folder, `kinder/upgrade/{version}` that will be used by `kinder do kubeadm-upgrade` action.

 If necessary, it is possible to add more than one Kubernetes version e.g. for testing upgrade sequences.